excellalabs/intro-to-functional-scala/README.md

 ##### EXERCISE

-// EXERCISE: Scala implements them:
-// Import that scala.concurrent package
+// 1.
+Import that scala.concurrent package
+import scala.concurrent.Future

+// 2. execute async
-val f1 = Future { Thread.sleep(1000)}; 50 } // execute async
+val f1 = Future { Thread.sleep(1000); 50 }

-// Who is going to provide the execution context? import scala.concurrent.ExcecutionContext.Implicits.global
+// Who is going to provide the execution context? import scala.concurrent.ExecutionContext.Implicits.global

+// 3.
+Try failed line again

 // Imported Implicits class.
 Let's compiler find a value that fits a particular need.
 // Futures need an ExecutionContext, if one exists the compiler can find it.
 // Notice it not being there didn't call a compiler error, showing the flexibility of implicits.
 USE SPARINGLY, beginners error to overuse them - can create very hard to maintain code that is hard to see why it works

-// A Future is like Option or Try, it may hold a result or an exception
+// 4.
+A Future is like Option or Try, it may hold a result or an exception

-f1.forecah(n => n println(n))
+f1.forecah(n => println(n))

 val f2 = Future { Thread.sleep(1000); 1/0 }

-f1.forecah(n => n println(n)) // Nothing good in here, nothing returned thus no blocking
+f1.forecah(n => println(n)) // Nothing good in here, nothing returned thus no blocking

 f2.value // The exception in the Futur

-// Future gives us 3 states - succeeded, failed, hasn't finished in a non-blocking & functional way
+// 5.
+Future gives us 3 states - succeeded, failed, hasn't finished in a non-blocking & functional way

 val ff = f2.failed // Convert into Future that worked but has Throwable ff.foreach(n => println(n)) // prints message from exception

-//

-//
 val f2 = f1.map(n => n * 2) // returns another future

-// when f1 finishes, run this on result, a chain.
+// 6.
+When f1 finishes, run this on result, a chain.

-val f3 = f1.filter(n => n > 20)
+val f3 = f1.filter(n => n > 20

 // Map & filter are good for piping
 // Often used with for comprehensions by using with a Promise.
-All Futures have a Promise associated.
-// Workign with Promises is more flexible.
-Can register multiple callbacks.
-Object between producer and consumer.
-// Promises are write only, Futures are read only

 ### Section 2.8 - Testing: Scalatest and Specs